LVT 2015 wh

 LVT 2011 r 2011 rosé 2011 wh Since 1999, run by four brothers – Paul-Henri (the winemaker, 1978), Louis-Pascal (vineyards), Guillaume, Matthieu.
 They took over the domaine from René Sinard.
 The elegant whites remind me of Savoie whites – freshness is a prime target.
 130,000 bottles.
 Also do four chambres d’hôtes, bed and breakfast rooms, with dinner one evening in two.
 Paul-Henri does the cooking, well.

-LVT 2015 r 2015 rosé 2015 wh Organic domaine.
-Young generation have come through, things on the move.
+LVT 2017 r 2015 rosé 2015 wh A reliable domaine that is organic.
+The young generation have come through, things are on the move.
 The wines are stylish, well-fruited and good value.
-The 2015 Côtes du Rhône Tradition red is STGT wine, ***(*), and the 2015 Côtes du Rhône Les Saffres red an intricate **** wine
+They are being bottled earlier than previously.
+The 2015 Côtes du Rhône Tradition red is STGT wine, ***(*), and the 2015 Côtes du Rhône Les Saffres red an intricate **** wine.

 LVT 2015 r 2015 wh A longstanding domaine of great interest, with owners committed to organic practices and social causes.
 Romain Bouchard died in July 2011 at the age of 88.
 His son Emmanuel has been running the domaine for the past couple of decades.
 The Valréas red known as Signature (has the Bouchard signature across the label) takes its time to settle, and ages well.
 The vineyards are at some altitude.
 The 2015 Côtes du Rhône Les Allards au Naturel red, an SO2 free wine, was **** and w.o.w., while the occasional Syrah-based Côtes du Rhône L'Enclave was also **** in 2015, a long lfe ahead of it